GoogleCloudDataproc/initialization-actions/LLAP/README.md

 You can use this initialization action to create a new Dataproc cluster with LLAP enabled:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
+By default, LLAP will consume all nodes but one.
+If you want to customize the number of nodes LLAP runs on, please use the metadata paramater, num-llap-nodes to specifiy how many nodes to deploy LLAP on.
+You need at least 1 node open to run Tez AM's.

    ```bash
     REGION=<region>